mehtadone/CryptoGramBot/README.md

 # CryptoGramBot

-A simple telegram bot that sends your balance updates from coinigy, send trade notifications from Poloniex and Bittrex and
+A simple telegram bot that sends your balance updates from coinigy, send trade notifications from Poloniex and Bittrex and creates you a trade export for your own spreadsheet magicary.

 **Installation:**